googleapis/google-cloud-ruby/google-cloud-compute/README.md

-# Ruby Client for the Google Cloud Compute API
+# Ruby Client for the Compute Engine API

-API Client library for the Google Cloud Compute API

-google-cloud-compute is the official client library for the Google Cloud Compute API.
+Compute Engine is an infrastructure as a service (IaaS) product that offers self-managed virtual machine (VM) instances and bare metal instances.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-compute-v*`.